-As Professionally Trained Experts Relied Upon By a Business Buying Coverage, Insurance Agents Owe a Duty to Act Reasonably When Providing Information and Advice.
-An Insurance Agent May Be Held Liable For Acting Negligently.
+Insurance Advisors Owe a Duty to Act Reasonably When Providing Information and Advice to a Business Buying Coverage.
+An Insurance Advisor May Be Held Liable For Negligently Making An Error or Omission.

 As professionally trained experts, insurance brokers owe a duty of care to clients to diligently arrange insurance coverage and shop for competitive pricing.
 If an insurance broker is unable to source adequate coverage or competitive pricing, the insurance broker must properly inform the client of coverage gaps, special underwriting challenges and requirements such as mandate to install security systems or utilize certain risk management strategies.
 An insurance broker must also make effort to shop the insurance market for various quotations or to let the client know that the broker was unable to shop around.
 If the broker was unable to shop around, the broker must inform the client that better coverage and pricing may be available.
 If the broker fails in these duties, the broker may face an errors & omissions claim.

 When a lack of insurance coverage situation arises it is common for insurance clients as unfortunate laypersons to immediately point the blame for coverage protection shorfall towards the insurance company; however, oftentimes the insurance broker may be at blame - afterall, it is the insurance broker that tells the insurance company what the needs of the client are.
 If the insurance broker fails to identify a coverage need, and subsequently fails to arrange the insurance coverage, or advise the client of such an absence of coverage, it is the insurance broker that is at blame.
 This duty of care was established in the precedent case of Fine's Flowers Ltd., et al v.
 General Accident Assurance Co., 1977 CanLII 1182 (ON CA).